Eight cancer doctors among dead in Brazil plane crash – after others changed flight

 Editor

-At least eight cancer doctors who were heading to an oncology conference were among the scores killed in the plane crash in Brazil’s Vinhedo on Friday, an official has said.
+At least eight cancer doctors who were heading to an oncology conference were among dozens killed in a plane crash in Brazil’s Vinhedo on Friday, an official has said.

 An official from the Regional Medical Council said he was able to confirm the deaths of the eight doctors.